- How P2P Crypto Exchange Platforms Work and Why Enterprises Are Investing in Them

 - API traffic spikes

-- infrastructure resource utilization
+- Infrastructure resource utilization

 Weak escrow architecture and poor liquidity orchestration break exchanges faster than low trading demand ever will.